apollo

 Disease/Condition Glossary

-Colic: Colic is the intensive and uncontrollable crying in the babies for a prolonged period for no certain reason.
+Colic: Colic is the intensive and uncontrollable crying in babies for a prolonged period for no certain reason.
 Colicky babies usually have distended bellies, release gas, raise their legs to the chest, and bend or arch their backs.

 Irritable Bowel Syndrome (IBS): It is also termed as IBS colitis, mucous colitis, spastic colon, nervous colon, and spastic bowel.
 It is an inflammatory bowel disease that affects the large intestine.
-Symptoms of an IBS include abdominal pain, bloating, diarrhoea, mucus in stools, wind, constipation, tiredness, anxiety, depression, heartburn, indigestion, and headaches.
+Symptoms of IBS include abdominal pain, bloating, diarrhoea, mucus in stools, wind, constipation, tiredness, anxiety, depression, heartburn, indigestion, and headaches.

-Dysmenorrhea refers to abdominal cramps/pain and an unpleasant sensory/emotional experience associated with irregular periods.
+Dysmenorrhea: It refers to abdominal cramps/pain and an unpleasant sensory/emotional experience associated with irregular periods.
 It occurs just before or during menses.

 FAQs